iambrainstorming/opinionated_observer/src/opinion/odisha_future.md

 ## Free money: An Electoral Fraud

-Distributing free money without addressing supply chain issues and controlling inflation is a form of electoral fraud, akin to vote buying.
+Distributing free money without addressing supply chain issues and controlling inflation and without taking account of state income is a form of electoral fraud, akin to vote buying.

 ### Subhadra Yojana